Eptwalabha/erlarg/README.md

 An Erlang lib that parsed a list of arguments into structured data.
 Useful for handling options/parameters of escript

-> [!WARNING]
-> This lib is under development and is likely to change in the future.
-> If you need a working alternative, you can use [getopt](https://github.com/jcomellas/getopt).

 ## Installation

 Add `erlarg` to in the `deps` of your `rebar.config`: